 Italian-born Daniele Binaghi has been a professional system administrator and software developer for many years, before turning to translation, journalism and finally to tour leading, his actual profession (and one he likes very much).
 He still works as a part-time website and code developer for different NGO and commercial projects.
 Recently, he's worked on online dictionaries and language courses websites, although his main occupation has been with online archives using Omeka technology, for which he has developed and/or improved several plugins.

 Our gratitude goes out also to our advisors:

 - Dainy Tapia

 - Marie Vickles

-Special thanks to Angel Lauren Garcia, Frances Trombly, Leyden Rodriguez and Mathew Webb for their continual support and belief in the development of this archives initiative.
+Special thanks to Angel Lauren Garcia, Rachel Komich, Frances Trombly, Leyden Rodriguez and Mathew Webb for their continual support and belief in the development of this archives initiative.

 WAAM is supported by Locust Projects through the Andy Warhol Foundation for the Visual Arts’ Regional Regranting Program, Oolite Arts, Knight Foundation, The Awesome Foundation & Dimensions Variable.